Parsa-Sedigh/ztm-go/pamphlets/section-7.md

 Async code: code that can pause and resume when needed.
 When async code is paused, other async code can resume.
 So usually you only have 1 async piece of code running at one time and while it pauses, other pieces will be running.

-One of the great things about go is it automatically chooses threaded or asynchronous, so we don't have to worry abput the details on how to manage threads or async code because go handles those things for us.
+One of the great things about go is it automatically chooses threaded or asynchronous, so we don't have to worry about the details on how to manage threads or async code because go handles those things for us.

 ### Threaded execution slide: